Godly hope in the midst of celebrity suicide

 His testimony is given to us in the Bible.

-God says that we must adhere to Jesus and stay connected and rooted in Him to be productive in any area of our lives.
+Jesus can forgive and heal us but we must choose to call and believe in Him.
+God says that we must adhere to Jesus and stay connected and rooted in Him to be transformed in any area of our lives.

 ““I am the Real Vine and my Father is the Farmer.
 He cuts off every branch of me that doesn’t bear grapes.
 And every branch that is grape-bearing he prunes back so it will bear even more.
 You are already pruned back by the message I have spoken.